 Me, awful human: “I’m being forced to relax today.
 Everyone thinks I’m crazy and I’m getting married on Saturday.”

 The session began and I was taken to a dimly lit room with soothing music.
 Rochelle stepped outside while I undressed and got under the blanket (which is heated and so soft… I think I need one in my life).
 The whole time I wanted to laugh because I kept thinking of John Mulaney’s comedy special in which he said:

 “I got a massage and the woman told me to undress to my comfort level.
 So I put on a sweater and a pair of corduroy pants, and I felt safe.”

 She focused on my shoulders and neck, legs, arms and back and it felt great!
-But in true Veronica fashion, instead of clearing my mind, I was rattling off multiple to-do lists in my head and then became anxious thinking, “What if there’s a fire and I have to run outside and I’m not dressed?“
+But in true Veronica fashion, instead of clearing my mind, I was rattling off multiple to-do lists in my head and then became anxious thinking, “What if there’s a fire right now and I have to run outside in my underwear?“

 After an hour, Rochelle left the room, allowing me to get dressed and waited outside for me with water.
 I checked out at the counter (it is $49.99 for a first time visitor) and learned about their monthly membership.